 St Pancras, Middlesex, London

-The administration of poor relief in St Pancras was the subject of several Local Acts of Parliament promoted by the parish.
-St Pancras also adopted Hobhouse's Act of 1831 which provided for administration of the parish by an executive committee elected from the ratepayers.
+St Pancras also adopted Hobhouse's Act of 1831, which provided for administration of the parish by an executive committee elected from the ratepayers.

 The entrance was from King's Road at the south-west corner, with receiving wards placed a little way inside.
 The main building was a large U-shaped block facing to the south-west.
 The master and matron's quarters were at the centre, with females inmates housed at each side, and a chapel located on the ground floor of the northern wing.
 The male wards were placed along the south-east edge of the site, with imbecile and lunatic wards at the eastern corner.
 Casual wards, together with a stone-breaking yard were at the north-east side, and had their own separate entrance gate.
 An infirmary block, erected in 1848-9, stood at the northern corner of the site, with kitchen and nursery separating it from women's oakum picking rooms at the western corner.
 At the centre, surrounded by a garden area, stood the main kitchens, the bakehouse, and the laundry.
 A "dead house" or mortuary stood to the south-east of the workhouse, with an adjacent grave yard, disused by 1871.